-I will count your top nine (9) response papers towards your final grade, meaning you can drop a total of two (2) of them with no questions asked.
 Since you may miss or drop two response papers, no make-up papers will be offered.
-For the same reason, there is no need to inform me if you are unable to submit a response paper (or decide not to).
-All response papers will be graded out of 7 points.
-Each paper (not including the two dropped papers) will be worth 7% of your final grade.
+For the same reason there is no need to inform me if you are unable to submit a response paper (or decide not to).
+All response papers will be graded out of 6 points.
+Each paper (not including the two dropped papers) will be worth 6% of your final grade.

-Prompts will be posted to Canvas on Wednesdays.
-You will have four full days to complete each response paper, meaning submissions will close at 11:59 PM each Sunday.
+Prompts will be posted to Moodle on Wednesdays.
+You will have four days to complete each response paper, meaning submissions will close at 11:59 PM each Sunday.

-Due to Fall Break, the response paper following Week 7 will instead be due at 11:59 PM on Tuesday, October 15th
+• Due to President's Day, the response paper following Week 4 will instead be due at 11:59 PM on Tuesday, February 20th

 Make sure to use 12-point font, one-inch margins, and single-spacing.
-All response papers will receive comments from me on Canvas.
+All response papers will receive comments from me on Moodle.
 You do not need to include a bibliography and in-text citations in your response paper unless you refer to a source besides the assigned readings.